 How to select

-· Ghee is used for tempering on dals and vegetable preparation or preparing rice dishes like pulao and biryani.
+• Ghee is used for tempering on dals and vegetable preparations or for preparing rice dishes like pulao and biryani.

-· Ghee is also added on hot Indian breads for its distinct aroma and taste.
+• Ghee is also added on hot Indian breads or steaming hot cooked rice for its distinct aroma and taste.

 How to store

-· Ghee is 100% fat (about 14 grams per tablespoon) and that too saturated fats which are known to increase risk to heart diseases.
-Ghee consumption in moderation is advised.
+• Ghee is 100 per cent fat (about 14 grams per tablespoon) and that too saturated fats, which are known to increase risk to heart diseases.
+Hence, moderation must be exercised.